mokuda2/senioryearreflection/_posts/2023-04-04-A-Spark-of-Fire.md

 “It was good.”
 I had flown back yesterday.
 “I got pretty spoiled eating all-you-can-eat free food.”

 We found a classroom in one of the buildings, and Jonah set up his laptop to watch the movie.
-As we were watching the movie, I noticed that Jonah was rearranging his desk to be close to mine.
+As we were watching, I noticed that Jonah was rearranging his desk to be close to mine.
 I then felt his hand on my thigh.
 It felt good, but I was a bit scared.

 “What if someone opens the door?”
 I asked.
 Someone had done that once already.